Franco Columbu: Athletic career

 Known for his strength, Columbu's clean and jerk record was 400 lb, his bench press record was 525 lb, his squat record was 655 lb, and his deadlift record was 750 lb.
 He was named in The Guinness Book of Records in 1978 for bursting a hot water bottle by blowing into it, which he achieved in 55 seconds.

-Acting, writing, directing, and producing careers
+Film career

 Columbu appeared as himself in the 1977 bodybuilding docudrama Pumping Iron.
 He was the bodybuilding coach for Sylvester Stallone in the film Rambo: First Blood Part II (1985), and had roles in films that starred Schwarzenegger, including Conan the Barbarian (1982), The Terminator (1984), and The Running Man (1987).
 In addition, Columbu's name appears during the opening credits of Schwarzenegger's Last Action Hero as the director of fictional film Jack Slater IV.

 Columbu's later films, also as a writer and producer, included the cult film Beretta's Island, (1993), Doublecross on Costa's Island, which he also directed and Ancient Warriors (2003).
 These three films were almost entirely shot in his homeland of Sardinia.
-He was also featured, as an actor, in the low budget production of Dreamland - La terra dei sogni.
+He was also featured, as an actor, in the low-budget production Dreamland - La terra dei sogni.